 - Are African-American, Hispanic/Latino American, American Indian, or Alaska Native (some Pacific Islanders and Asian-Americans are also at higher risk)

-According to the Centers for Disease Control and Prevention (CDC), people with prediabetes often develop type 2 diabetes within 5 years if they do not get treatment.
+According to the CDC, people with prediabetes often develop type 2 diabetes within five years if they do not get treatment.

 With type 2 diabetes, the body doesn’t use insulin correctly, resulting in a high level of sugar (glucose) in the blood.
 Insulin is a hormone that regulates the movement of sugar into the body for energy.
 When sugar cannot enter the cells, it collects in the blood and the body’s cells cannot use it for energy.